 These suspensions are obviously to ensure that the virus doesn’t spread and operators are hoping that things will be contained by May 1.
 Here’s hoping that that is an auspicious date.

-Other ships that have made the news include the Grand Princess, which was sent back out to sea last week to idle in the waters near San Francisco, was finally able to land at the Port of Oakland on March 9.
+Other ships that have made the news include the Grand Princess, which was sent back out to sea last week to idle in the waters near San Francisco, was finally able to land at the port of Oakland on March 9.
 Some 21 passengers were believed to have contracted the virus and were taken to hospital; Californian citizens were shipped off to some military base nearby, while US residents from other states were also sent to bases and other facilities to be quarantined, while many overseas passengers will board chartered flights to fly home and enter quarantine on their own turf.
 The disembarking process naturally took some time – that’s what happens on large ships, but in my experience, it’s always done in an orderly fashion.
 However, the townsfolk of Oakland were miffed that the ship docked there, rather than in San Franciso.
 They felt they were being treated as a second-class city and a bit of a dumping ground but the word is that Oakland is located a considerable way from a population centre and is near to airports.

 Residents of other places were also overreacting – that was the case when the Sun Princess docked in Reunion, in the India Ocean, some 11 days ago.
 There, locals took matters into their own hands and started pelting rocks at passengers who were getting off the ship to go on shore excursions.
 Many passengers took the wise course and got back on board!